MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Experiments

 \subsection{Quantitative Results}

+The results of \ours compared to other baselines on the InternVLA-N1 S1 benchmark are shown in \Cref{tab:sim_results}.
+Our method achieves the highest performance across both Home and Commercial splits, significantly outperforming prior RGB-D and depth-based approaches, despite relying solely on RGB observations.
+In particular, \ours improves the SR by approximately 25\% over the strongest baseline.
+However, our RL expert itself performs poorly on this benchmark, suffering from severe domain gap in different simulation environments.
+These results demonstrate that our multi-capability training paradigm effectively enhances generalization across diverse environments.

-The simulation benchmark results are summarized in Table~\ref{tab:benchmark}.
-We configured each baseline following its original setup.
-Overall, our proposed method achieves the highest {SR}, the lowest {CR}, and the shortest {WTT} across almost all test scenes, indicating that it not only ensures collision-free motion but also plans more efficient paths.
-Here, NavDP~\cite{cai2025navdp} performs competitively in the Reaching scene but is fundamentally constrained by its single, front-facing camera, which limits its FOV.
-This limitation leads to characteristic failures in more complex scenarios.
-In the Avoiding scene, the policy is vulnerable to dynamic obstacles approaching from the sides or back.
-In cluttered static environments, it struggles with obstacles that are hard to perceive from a single forward perspective; for instance, it often fails to detect thin objects like poles and ropes.
-ViPlanner~\cite{roth2024viplanner} and iPlanner~\cite{yang2023iplanner} exhibit the same FOV constraint and, in our tests, their control policies are less agile and responsive than NavDP’s, resulting in overall lower performance, especially in the Reaching scenes.
-In contrast, our 360° surround-view and vision-only perception, paired with continuous velocity control, mitigates these failure modes and enables robust navigation in dense, dynamic, and constrained environments.
+The simulation benchmark results on our custom IsaacLab benchmark are summarized in \Cref{tab:benchmark}.
+Overall, \ours achieves the highest SR, the lowest CR, and competitive or shortest WTT across almost all scenes, indicating both safe and efficient navigation.
+Among the baselines, NavDP~\cite{cai2025navdp} performs competitively in the Reaching scene but is fundamentally constrained by its single front-facing camera, which limits its field of view (FOV).
+This restriction leads to characteristic failures in complex scenarios, particularly when obstacles may approach from lateral or rear directions or remain partially occluded.
+ViPlanner~\cite{roth2024viplanner} and iPlanner~\cite{yang2023iplanner} suffer from similar FOV limitations and exhibit less responsive control behaviors, resulting in lower performance.
+In contrast, our 360$^\circ$ surround-view perception combined with continuous velocity control enables more robust behavior in cluttered, dynamic and constrained environments.
+The visualization results in simulators are provided in the supplementary material.